Using Provar With Amazon Web Services (AWS) Device Farm

 <browserProvider name="SampleProviderForDevice" type="Appium"> <devices> <browserProviderDevice name="Google Pixel 2" platform="ANDROID"> <properties> <browserPlatformProperty name="deviceName" type="DesiredCapability" value="Google Pixel 2"/> <browserPlatformProperty name="platformName" type="DesiredCapability" value="ANDROID"/> <browserPlatformProperty name="platformVersion" type="DesiredCapability" value="9"/> <browserPlatformProperty name="udid" type="DesiredCapability" value="deviceUDID"/> </properties> </browserProviderDevice> </devices> <properties> <browserPlatformProperty name="gridUrl" value="http://127.0.0.1:4723/wd/hub"/> <browserPlatformProperty name="newCommandTimeout" type="DesiredCapability" value="100"/> </properties> </browserProvider>

-ote: deviceUDID parameter will be replaced by actual device UDID at run time.
+Note: deviceUDID parameter will be replaced by the actual device UDID at run time.

-(1) Sign into your AWS console and navigate to the AWS Device Farm.
+(1) Sign in to your AWS console and navigate the AWS Device Farm.

 (2) Create a project in the AWS Device Farm console.

 (3) In automated tests, select Create a new run button.

 (4) Choose the web application, provide a name, and click Next Step.

 (5) In Configure Steps, select the Appium Node.js test type.

 (6) Click on the Upload button and upload the ProvarProject.zip file.